stanykey/advent-of-code/year-2023/day-4/README.md

 Process all of the original and copied scratchcards until no more scratchcards are won.
 Including the original set of scratchcards, how many total scratchcards do you end up with?

+Your puzzle answer was 5921508.

+Both parts of this puzzle are complete!
+They provide two gold stars: **